luizdamim/luizdamim.com/content/blog/tracking-changes-with-context-using-phoenix-and-ecto/index.md

 >
 > ([Phoenix docs](https://hexdocs.pm/phoenix/contexts.html))

-They mean different things, but work really well together organizing and giving meaning to what can happen and why it happened.
+They mean different things but work really well together organizing and giving meaning to what can happen and why it happened.
 From now on I'll refer to _contexts_ with the meaning of _explaining a situation or something that happened_ as **events**.

 ## Cancelling an order

 Following our previous example of an online shop, we have two Phoenix Contexts: `Accounts` and `Sales`.
-In `Accounts` we have a `User` schema and in `Sales`, `Client` and `Order` schemas.
+In `Accounts`, we have a `User` schema and in `Sales`, `Client` and `Order` schemas.

 To cancel an order we could have a `Sales.cancel_order/1` function as simple as: